QuickShop-Community/QuickShop-Hikari-Documents/docs/about/privacy.md

 While we generating your Paste, we will censor your sensitive data, Don't send your Paste to anyone you don't trust.

+## IP Detecting

+We will send an IP lookup request to CloudFlare to determine if your server is located in mainland China.
+For more information, please see: [Regional legal restrictions](netease.md).

+The URL we will request: `https://cloudflare.com/cdn-cgi/trace`.

 ## Updater

 For checking update, QuickShop-Hikari will request CodeMC.io's Nexus for checking updates.